 The asking price is US$115,000.
 I believe this apartment will rent for about US$1,000 per month based on what they’re going for on the Santa Cruz rental sites.

-What We Can Learn From These Trends
+What Lessons Can We Take From These Trends?

 Keeping an eye on market trends can tell us a lot.
 We can see which markets are the least (or most) expensive, which are declining, and which are appreciating.
 Watching the trends will make those important outliers and anomalies easier to spot.